AetherCollective/FileStorage/Readme.md

 All content used in this repository are owned or licensed by their respective owners and/or its affiliates.
 I do not claim ownership to the software used here.
+I only made them portable.
 Generally, these files are not licensed under MIT unless specified so.